Watch Worthy Frontiers For Living Better Longer

 The gut microbiome already challenges our understanding of depression, anxiety, heart disease, cognitive health and cancer.
 Research on the oral microbiome has uncovered likely links to brain health risk.

 Every year we must update our insights for how these symbiotic bugs - the good guys and the bad - influence our lives.
-This includes new insights on how to help the good ones flourish while keeping the bad guys in check for different health needs like cancer treatment support.
+New insights on how to help the good ones flourish while keeping the bad guys in check.
+New discoveries on what they're really up to!

 M2 Mitchondria - Beyond the Cellular Powerplant